nicholas-myers/Sprint-Challenge-State-Management-Smurfs/README.md

 - [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-Thunk is passed through middleware to allow as to create a function to then make our dispatch calls to as return in our actions.
+Thunk is passed through middleware to allow as to create a function to then make our dispatch calls as return in our actions.
 Thunk also allows for asyncronous axios calls returned in our action function. the change is that our action no loger just returns our action object, it returns a function that can execute asyncronously.

 - [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!